The Betterment Core portfolio strategy

 We continually improve our portfolio construction methodology over time in line with our research-focused investment philosophy.

 TABLE OF CONTENTS

-- II.
-Achieving Global Diversification with a Nobel Prize-Winning Approach to Asset Allocation
+- Global Diversification and Asset Allocation

-- III.
-Increasing Value with Evidence-based Portfolio Optimization
+- Portfolio Optimization

-- IV.
-Manage Taxes Using Municipal Bonds
+- Tax Management Using Municipal Bonds

 In building our platform and offering individualized advice, Betterment’s philosophy is actualized by our five investing principles.
 Regardless of one’s assets or specific situation, Betterment believes all investors should: